Her face was as red as a tomato, veins bulging at the sides of her forehead, deep fatigue cracking her breath like a bad stammer problem.

 “How long more do I have to the top?”

-Every Indian and foreign tourist seemed to ask me the same question as we crossed paths on the gruelling staircase that descends from Tyrna to Nongriat village in the East Khasi Hills, the home of the Umshiang double-decker bridge, one of the most interesting things to see in Meghalaya.
+Every Indian and foreign tourist seemed to ask me the same question as we crossed paths on the gruelling staircase that descends from Tyrna to Nongriat village in the East Khasi Hills, the home of the Umshiang double-decker bridge, one of the most interesting things to see in Meghalaya, and on top of most India bucket lists (read our 19 alternative suggestions to unexplored places in India to beat the crowds).
 This is one place in India, and the world, where a person truly realizes how good or bad is her level of fitness.
 The woman who had just finished talking to me had definitely realized she wasn’t, and probably expected a more comforting answer, something in the vein of “the end of the trek is only five minutes away”.

 It was mid-afternoon, and I had started descending to Nongriat with the idea of staying overnight because doing it in one day really equals to bashing into your own knees with a jackhammer.
 In fact, Nongriat sits at the bottom of a forested valley that’s only connected to the rest of the world via remote trekking routes, or a 3000-plus concrete stairway that was completed a few years back to support the increased number of tourists to the Umshiang Double-Decker bridge.